• USD

 Biltong

-A staple in South Africa, though not for everyone, the adventurous should try the local take on jerky.
-It is readily available throughout Kruger and can be purchased at any of the shops in the national park.
+A South African staple.
+It is readily available throughout Kruger and can be purchased at most shops in the national park.

 Braai